-As we reach the end of our 2018 year of living on the planet.
-I find myself recovering from a total knee transplant, thus I missed last week completely.
-This week in the interest of my health, I am going to post some interesting quotes that I think will help us to put things into perspective and do so with dignity.
+I find myself recovering from a total knee transplant.
+Thus, I missed last week altogether.
+This week in the interest of my health, I will post some interesting quotes that I think will help us put things into perspective and do so with dignity.

-Jeff Foster said, “Your tiredness has dignity to it.
+Jeff Foster said, “Your tiredness has a dignity to it.
 There is no shame in admitting that you cannot go on.
 You have been on a long journey from the stars.
 Even the courageous need to rest.”
 We are generally so critical of ourselves allow ourselves no slack in production in our lives.
-Yet, there are times when you just cannot continue on because you need a rest, a certain refocus.
-The tiredness comes from a very long journey not only through life, but think about the journey your soul has been on.
-Right before my knee surgery I went through some of my “life stuff” piles in various files and notebooks.
-I spent a couple of days digging through things, throwing some (not enough), and scanning other things.
-I was completely amazed at the broad number of involvements that I have been a part of.
-All of the writings that I have authored, webinars attended, workshops as a teacher and presenter.
-So many good things, and such a great representation of the broad spectrum of my life.
+Yet, there are times when you cannot continue because you need a rest, a certain refocus.
+The tiredness comes from a very long journey through life and thoughts your soul has had.

 I wish you the best in doing this.
-Later this week, I’ll write about a couple of processes that I use each year to evaluate my year and set real goals for the next year.
+Later this week, I’ll write about a couple of processes that I use each year to evaluate my year and set tangible goals for the following year.
 Meanwhile, there is no shame in admitting that You cannot go on–for now at least.
-Take a well deserved rest and relax in order that you can continue your journey.
+Take a well-deserved rest and relax so that you can continue your journey.